 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 59,900 jobs in the United States for Office Machine Operator.
+In the United States, there were 59,900 jobs for Office Machine Operator in 2016.
 There is little to no growth in job opportunities for Office Machine Operator.
-Due to new job openings and attrition, there will be an average of 5,100 job openings in this field each year.
+The BLS estimates 5,100 yearly job openings in this field.

 The states with the most job growth for Office Machine Operator are Nevada, Maryland, and Washington.
 Watch out if you plan on working in Vermont, New Mexico, or Maine.
 These states have the worst job growth for this type of profession.